ABOUT ME AS A WRITER

 My novels

-I have written two novels with a third one in progress.
-The three stories have a character in common with my second novel, Little Pieces of Sophie, and can be read in any order.
-Nothing But Rainforest is about Simon Jones who later becomes the journalist in Little Pieces of Sophie.
-Eating the Heart of the Dog is about Harry, Jack’s father in Little Pieces of Sophie.
-Each story addresses a simple question: What made Jack so in love with Sophie; What made Simon so determined to become a journalist; and What made Harry so angry?
-All three stories are influenced by my passion for social justice and the hope that ordinary people can make a difference.
+I have written two novels, with a third currently in progress.
+If one of them were published, it would be my debut novel.
+The three stories share a common character and can be read in any order.
+Lies Within the Rainforest follows Simon Jones, who later appears as a journalist in Little Pieces of Sophie.
+Eating the Heart of the Dog tells the story of Harry, Jack’s father in Little Pieces of Sophie.
+Each novel explores a central question: What made Jack fall so deeply in love with Sophie?
+What drove Simon to become a journalist?
+And what made Harry so angry?
+All three stories reflect my passion for social justice and my belief in the power of ordinary people to create meaningful change.

 For more information about my novels, select the links below: